Finite-temperature topological invariant for interacting systems

 We generalize the Ensemble Geometric Phase (EGP), recently introduced to classify the topology of density matrices, to finite-temperature states of \emph{interacting} systems in one spatial dimension (1D).
 This includes cases where the gapped ground state has a fractional filling and is degenerate.
 At zero temperature the corresponding topological invariant agrees with the well-known invariant of Niu, Thouless and Wu.
 We show that its value at finite temperatures is identical to that of the ground state below some critical temperature $T_c$ larger than the many-body gap.
 We illustrate our result with numerical simulations of the 1D extended super-lattice Bose-Hubbard model at quarter filling.
 Here a cyclic change of parameters in the ground state leads to a topological charge pump with fractional winding $\nu=1/2$.
 The particle transport is no longer quantized when the temperature becomes comparable to the many-body gap, yet the winding of the generalized EGP is.

 \paragraph{Introduction. --}

 Starting with the discovery of the quantum Hall effect \cite{Klitzing-PRL-1980,TKNN-PRL-1982,Tsui-PRL-1982,Laughlin-PRL-1983,Arovas-PRL-1984} topology has become an important paradigm for the understanding and classification of phases of matter \cite{Xiao-RMP-2010,Hazan-Kane-RMP-2010,Wen-RMP-2017}.
 Topology is characterized by integer-valued invariants which describe global properties of the system and are responsible for the robustness of characteristic features like quantized bulk transport, or edge states and edge currents.
-Invariants such as the winding of the geometric Berry or Zak phase or the Chern number of single-particle Bloch functions are defined in terms of the wave-function of ground states and are thus restricted to cases where the system can be described by a pure state.
+Invariants such as the winding of the geometric Zak phase or the Chern number of single-particle Bloch functions are defined in terms of the wave-function of ground states and are thus restricted to cases where the system is in a pure state.

-In recent years several attempts have been made to generalize the concept of topology to finite-temperatures and to non-equilibrium steady states of non-interacting fermions \cite{Avron-NJP-2011,Bardyn-NJP-2013,Viyuela-PRL-2014,Huang-PRL-2014,Viyuela-PRL-2014b,Nieuwenburg-PRB-2014,Linzner-PRB-2016,Grusdt-PRB-2017,Bardyn-PRX-2018}.
+In recent years several attempts have been made to generalize the concept of topology to finite-temperatures and to non-equilibrium steady states of non-interacting fermions \cite{Avron-NJP-2011,Bardyn-NJP-2013,Viyuela-PRL-2014,Huang-PRL-2014,Viyuela-PRL-2014b,Nieuwenburg-PRB-2014,Linzner-PRB-2016,Grusdt-PRB-2017,Bardyn-PRX-2018,Altland2020}.
 For example, it was shown that the generalization of geometric phases to density matrices based on the Uhlmann construction \cite{Uhlmann-Rep-Math-Phys-1986} leads to consistent topological invariants in 1D \cite{Viyuela-PRL-2014,Huang-PRL-2014}.
 Its application to higher dimensions \cite{Viyuela-PRL-2014b} is however faced with difficulties \cite{Budich-Diehl-PRB-2015}.
-Other approaches predict the appearance of an extensive number of topological phases for arbitrarily small temperatures \cite{Grusdt-PRB-2017}.
+Other approaches predict an unphysical extensive number of topological phases for arbitrarily small temperatures \cite{Grusdt-PRB-2017}.

+Recently it was shown that the winding of the many-body polarization introduced by Resta \cite{Resta-PRL-1998} is an alternative topological invariant for Gaussian mixed states of fermions in 1D, termed \emph{ensemble geometric phase} (EGP) \cite{Linzner-PRB-2016,Bardyn-PRX-2018,Bardyn-2017}, which can also be applied in 2D \cite{Wawer}.
+It was shown that the EGP of finite-temperature states in non-interacting systems is reduced to the ground-state Zak phase in the thermodynamic limit $L\to\infty$ and thus these states have the same topological classification as the corresponding ground states (following the Altland-Zirnbauer classification \cite{Altland-PRB-1997,Schnyder-PRB-2008,Ryu-NJPhys-2010}).
+Despite being a genuine many-body quantity the EGP can be measured directly \cite{Bardyn-PRX-2018}.
+Furthermore a non-trivial winding of the EGP of a finite-temperature or non-equilibrium steady state upon cyclic parameter variations has direct physical consequences.
+E.g. it can lead to quantized transport in a weakly coupled auxiliary system initially prepared in a low temperature state \cite{Wawer-2}.
+For non-interacting bosons the EGP winding is always zero \cite{Mink-PRB-2019}.